-Partial Differential Equation based on their mathematical behavior can exhibit totally different solution in the flow field.
+Partial Differential Equations based on their mathematical behavior can exhibit totally different solutions in the flow field.
 The different and unique behavior of PDEs depends on their characteristics.
-It is very important to study these characteristics of PDEs so that we can make an assessment of the kind of numerical method should be applicable for solving them.
+It is very important to study these characteristics of PDEs so that we can make an assessment of the kind of numerical method that should be applicable for solving them.
 Any valid numerical solution must exhibit the property of obeying the general mathematical properties of the governing equations.
-The governing equation can be classified as either Parabolic, Elliptical, Hyperbolic or as Mixed PDE.
+The governing equation can be classified as either Parabolic, Elliptical, Hyperbolic, or as Mixed PDE.

 Characteristic Lines of PDE

 PDE can be classified based on their characteristics.
 The characteristics of PDE are lines across which we could have discontinuities in the highest order derivative.

 Consider the system of the quasi-linear equations as shown above. u & v are the continuous function of x & y.
 We can imagine that u & v represent the continuous velocity field in xy plane.
 At any given point in xy plane, we have a unique value of u & v, moreover, the derivatives of u & v i.e. du/dx, du/dy, dv/dx & dv/dy are finite in xy space.

 However, there are special lines in xy plane across which derivatives of u & v are indeterminant and across which may be discontinuous.
 These special lines are Characteristics Lines.
 In other words, we consider any point C in xy plane, let us find out such lines or direction(if exist) in xy plane that passes through point C along which derivatives of u & v are discontinuous or indeterminant.